Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 ### Definition

-To avoid confusion or ambiguous interpretation of the term “Unit”, the term Unit Test refers solely to test done to an individual semantical unit of written or produced piece of code or text.
+To avoid confusion or ambiguous interpretation of the term “Unit”, the term Unit Test refers solely to test done to an individual semantic unit of written or produced piece of code or text.
 A unit test is hence a test that test:

 Test of a single method, property or class.